ctuning/ck-wa/README.md

 * python2
 * pip (install via apt-get install python-pip)
 * yaml (install via apt-get install libyaml-dev)

-In the future, we plan to provide support for python 3+ and Windows/Linux/MacOS host platforms in the WA via CK unified routines.
+* trace-cmd (install via apt-get install trace-cmd) - useful for advanced scenarios

+CK is very portable and can run on diverse platforms including Linux, Windows, MacOS with Python 2.7 and 3.2+.
+WA can currently run only on Linux/MacOS with Python 2.7 - in the future, we plan to provide tighter integration of WA with the CK to make it run across any platform with Python 2.7 and 3.2+.

 Authors
 =======